florencemezino/i-am-florence/Testing.md

 - Navbar code is identical on all html pages.
 Testing already completed.

-2. Cards for domains of Expertise
+2. Cards for fields of Expertise
 - Go to "Expertise" from a desktop
 -
 -